AditTuf/ResNetClassifiers.github.io/README.md

 If you are using Colab just use this command before running any cell **%tensorflow_version 1.x** and then restart the Runtime .<br/>
 **The Machine** for all my implementations is Nvidia GTX 1650 ,AMD Ryzen 7 8GB Ram .Cuda 10.1 .<br/>

-Information for Emnist_resnet.py :- I had developed this ResNet type classifier for my other big project <br/>
+**Emnist_resnet.py** :- I had developed this ResNet type classifier for my other big project <br/>
-You should change number of filters and Resnet blocks accordingly as you use more data(shots) This model also saves the feature extractor weights along with full classifier weights .
+You should change number of filters and Resnet blocks accordingly as you use more data(shots) <br/>
+This model also saves the feature extractor weights along with full classifier weights .      <br/>
-I have intentionally kept this model small for any learner to copy the code and see results within minutes in Google Colab
+I have intentionally kept this models small for any learner to copy the code and see results within minutes in Google Colab <br/>

+**To Do :-** Train on other generic datasets like ,Cifar 10 & 100 ,Flowers .
+Add MobileNet v2 backbone